Broad-Based Asset Management Programs

 The savings and loan (S&L) industry experienced a period of turbulence at the end of the 1970s as sharply increasing interest rates caused much of the value of the industry’s net worth to evaporate due to its focus on long-term, fixed-rate mortgages.
 As a result, a period of rapid deregulation followed, and S&Ls, also called thrifts, engaged in increasingly risky behavior despite many being clearly insolvent.
 This trend of yield-seeking growth on the part of zombie thrifts forced the government’s hand as huge losses rendered the insurance fund backing the industry, called the Federal Savings and Loan Insurance Corporation (FSLIC), essentially bankrupt.

 On August 9, 1989, the government passed the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA), which abolished the FSLIC and created the Resolution Trust Corporation (RTC).
-The RTC had resolution and disposition authority over any thrifts that had failed from January 1, 1989, to August 9, 1992.FNThis end date was extended twice.
+The RTC had resolution and disposition authority over any thrifts that had failed from January 1, 1989, to August 9, 1992.FThis end date was extended twice.
 First, to September 30, 1993, and later to July 1, 1995.

 The RTC was given $50.1 billion in initial funding, as well as management duties over 262 failed thrifts with $115.3 billion in assets.
 Using a variety of resolution methods, such as purchases and assumptions, insured deposit transfers, and straight deposit payoffs, the RTC was able to successfully resolve 747 institutions and to dispose of $455 billion (book value) of their $465 billion (book value) in assets.
 These assets were often disposed of with methods ranging from direct sales, regional and national auctions, securitizations, and equity partnerships.